professional-pigeon/SolarSystemAgeGenerator/README.md

 * navigate to the top level of the directory
 * Open the file named "index.html" in your browser.
 * To inspect the code and check it's tests you'll need to run 'npm install' in the top level of your cloned directory to install node packages
-* Next you need to open with VS Studio Code
+* Next you need to open with VS Studio Code, directions for install are in the link under technologies used.

 ## Known Bugs